MrBomber0x001/Go-library/Essentials/Variables/Variables.md

  fmt.Println(c1, c2)
  fmt.Println(c3)

- // any variable declared without initialization is zero-valued var i int var f float64 var bo bool
+ // any variable declared without initialization is zero-valued, and the zero-value differs from one type to another var i int var f float64 var bo bool